 Killing Mold and Mildew

 A good sealant keeps water out of deck wood, and the absence of water inhibits the growth of mold and mildew.
 But, the microbes are not eliminated, just restrained.
 Some new coatings include an anti-mocrobial agent.
-The best known is Microban® which is showing up in everything from tile grout to pet beds and computer mouse pads.
-This chemical is harmless to people and pets, but genocidal to mold, fungus, mildew and the rest of the microbial family.
+The best known is Microban®, a trade name for a collection of anti-microbial products, which is showing up in everything from tile grout to pet beds and computer mouse pads.
+The various active ingredients in the product is supposed to be harmless to people and pets, but genocidal to mold, fungus, mildew and the rest of the microbial family.
 It does not last forever, but can be renewed each time you retreat your deck.
 We don't think these are strictly necessary in a good sealant that performs its basic function of keeping water out.
 But, they do no harm, and, who knows, they might even help by summarily assassinating the occasional pesky microbe that slips in despite all precautions.

 Most sealants contain small particles of pigment suspended in the solution (or that will be suspended once you stir it to the manufacturer's specifications — hint, hint.)
 These add color to the deck.
 The pigment particles collect in the porous parts of the wood, the part we call "grain" and make is a little darker than the rest of the wood that is less porous and absorbs less pigment.
 This helps contrast the wood grain as well as even out the color of the deck.
 In many cases stains are used to change the appearance of the natural wood, for example making pine look more like redwood or cedar.
 But, it is also common to enhance the "natural" color of the deck.
 Most natural mahogany, for example, is bland, with only the slightest redish tinge.
 The red color we have come to associate with mahogany is a stain.